 What sources of vitamin D do you recommend?

 Vitamin D3 is readily available as 1,000, 2,000, 5,000 and 10,000 IUs in tiny gel caps, and is also available in drops.
 My experience with patients is that the gel caps work the best, as people forget the drops, or miscount them.
 (Vitamin D3 is the right form—not vitamin D2.)

 The problem with trying to get all of your vitamin D from food is that you’d have to eat wild salmon daily to get about 1,000 IUs; farmed-raised salmon has virtually none.

 And while sunlight exposure is a great idea, realistically, if it’s snowing/raining in Seattle where you live, it’s not going to happen.
 No one is going to sunbathe everyday.
 Plus, for half the year, the sun is too low in the sky.
 Even in my practice in Southern California, 80 percent of our new patients are vitamin D deficient.
 In sunny California!
 Why?
-Largely because our use of sunscreens has caused untoward damage to our collective health, including plummeting our levels of vitamin D. [Read about this in Dr. Gundry’s forthcoming book, The Plant Paradox, this spring.]
+Largely because our use of sunscreens has caused untoward damage to our collective health, including plummeting our levels of vitamin D. [Read about this in Dr. Gundry’s book, The Plant Paradox.]

 So: Take your vitamin D supplement—it’s cheap and miraculous.

 Why is there so much conflicting information around vitamin D?

 First, there’s a lasting myth around it: Vitamin D is not a vitamin at all, but a hormone, which acts on multiple receptor sites in our bodies.
 Normally, we convert ultraviolet rays striking our skin into the hormone vitamin D, which is further converted to its active compound in our liver and kidneys.